marioizquierdo/jquery.serializeJSON/README.md

 Parse values with :types
 ------------------------

-Fields values are **string** by default.
-But can be parsed with types by appending the `:type` suffix to the field name:
+Fields values are `:string` by default.
+But can be parsed with types by appending a `:type` suffix to the field name:

 ```html
 <form>